Are Extended Warranties Worth It On Household Appliances?

 Appliance Cost May Dictate Whether You Buy A Warranty

-Any time you buy a washer and dryer or kitchen appliance and an extended warranty is an option; you take a gamble when you do not buy the optional protection.
+Any time you buy a washer and dryer or kitchen appliance and an extended warranty is an option, you take a gamble when you do not buy the optional protection.
 You might be willing to take a chance on a $50 microwave that you would likely discard if it broke, but do you want to take the chance on a $2,500 refrigerator?
-For an expensive washer, dryer, range, refrigerator, or other big-ticket item, buying the warranty upfront or by folding its cost into the amount financed is a smart investment.
+For an expensive washer, dryer, range, refrigerator, or other big-ticket items, buying the warranty upfront or by folding its cost into the amount financed is a smart investment.

-Some repair professionals suggest that if an appliance costs more than $500, you should opt for the warranty.
+Some repair professionals suggest that if an appliance costs more than $500, you should opt for a warranty.
 If you have questions about whether to buy a warranty on your next appliance, call us for a recommendation.